2017 Western Michigan Broncos football team: Schedule

-Summary
+Game summaries

-USC
+At No. 4 USC

 WMU opened the season with a 49–31 loss to No. 4 USC.
 Despite losing by 18 points, USC struggled to stop WMU's running game as the Broncos led the Trojans in team rushing yards 263–232 and led time of possession 34:40–25:20.
 WMU also led the game 21–14 with 9:11 left in the third quarter and the game was tied at 28 with 7:54 left.
 Redshirt freshman Jon Wassink started the game at quarterback for WMU and caught a touchdown pass and also rushed for a touchdown.
 Senior cornerback and kick returner Darius Phillips intercepted a pass and returned a kickoff 100 yards for a touchdown.

-Michigan State
+At Michigan State

 The Broncos traveled to face Michigan State in East Lansing on September 9.
 The WMU offense struggled throughout as the MSU defense held the Broncos to 195 yard on offense.
 The only bright spot for the Broncos was Phillips who forced a fumble and returned it 67 yards for a touchdown early in the third quarter to cut the Spartans lead to 14–7.
 After the Spartans moved the lead to 28–7 on an LJ Scott two-yard touchdown run, Phillips answered again, returning the ensuing kickoff 100 yards for the Broncos second touchdown of the game.
 MSU's defense took over from there, halting the last WMU drive on fourth down at the Spartan 15 yard line.